 arresteddevelopment

-The laws of emotional mechanics 2 July 2020 Posted by: Michael H Hallett Category: Cornerstones , Emotional principles , No Comments In our intellect-driven world we’re very comfortable with the words ‘laws’ and ‘mechanics’.
+The laws of emotional mechanics 2 July 2020 Posted by: Michael H Hallett Category: Cornerstones , Emotional principles , 1 Comment In our intellect-driven world we’re very comfortable with the words ‘laws’ and ‘mechanics’.
 ‘Emotions’, less so—particularly when it’s in a sentence about laws and mechanics.
 Yet emotional mechanics are just as precise, just as […]

-How shame affects arrested development 30 June 2020 Posted by: Michael H Hallett Category: Cornerstones , Shame , No Comments On this site I’ve written extensively about unconscious shame.
+What is arrested development?
+30 June 2020 Posted by: Michael H Hallett Category: Cornerstones , Shame , 2 Comments On this site I’ve written extensively about unconscious shame.
 Here I want to connect shame to arrested development.
-Arrested development is a colloquial term, popularised by the TV show of the same name, for what […]
+Arrested development is a colloquial term, popularised by the TV show of the same name, for what is […]

 What is the mother wound?
 8 November 2019 Posted by: Michael H Hallett Category: Cornerstones , Mother wound , 2 Comments Our society doesn’t have an accepted sense of some kind of mother wound that we all suffer from, individually or collectively.
 Yet one look at the world reveals a globe reeling from crisis to […]